-11.7 Payments between Local Authority and NHS Board
+11.7 Payments between the Council and the Health Board

 11.7.1 The schedule of payments to be made in settlement of the payment due to the Integration Joint Board will be:

 Resource Transfer, virement between Parties and the net difference between payments made to the Integration Joint Board and resources delegated by the Integration Joint Board will be transferred between agencies initially in line with existing arrangements, with a final adjustment on closure of the Annual Accounts.
 Future arrangements may be changed by local agreement.